jdpolakoff/sampleteach/readme2.md

 ### 1. Review of Objects in JS (2 minutes)

-If you remember one thing about objects, remember this:

 **Objects encapsulate related data and behavior into an organized structure.**

 We can define an object using **object literal notation**, like this: